Yōkai

-Japanese folklorists and historians explain yōkai as personifications of "supernatural or unaccountable phenomena to their informants."
-In the Edo period, many artists, such as Toriyama Sekien, invented new yōkai by taking inspiration from folk tales or purely from their own imagination.
+Japanese folklorists and historians explain yōkai as personifications of "supernatural or unaccountable phenomena to their informants".
+In the Edo period (1603 to 1868), many artists, such as Toriyama Sekien (1712-1788), invented new yōkai by taking inspiration from folktales or purely from their own imagination.
 Today, several such yōkai (such as the amikiri) are mistakenly thought to originate in more traditional folklore.